adobe-rnd/aem-martech/README.md

 ### Why shouldn't I use the default Adobe Tag/Launch approach to do all of this?

-Typical instrumentations based on a centralized approach using Adobe Tag/Launch that is loaded early in the pagelife-cycle essentially impacts the user experience negatively for the benefit of marketing metrics.
+Typical instrumentations based on a centralized approach using Adobe Tag/Launch that is loaded early in the page life-cycle essentially impacts the user experience negatively for the benefit of marketing metrics.
 Core Web Vitals are noticeably impacted, and Google PageSpeed reports typically show a drop of 20~40 points in the performance category.

 ### But can't I just defer the launch container to solve this?

-This can indeed solve the issue in some cases, but comes with its own drawbacks:
+This can indeed solve the issue in some cases, but comes with some drawbacks:
 1. personalization use cases will be delayed as well, so you'll introduce content flickering when the personalization kicks in
-2. analytics metrics gathering will be delayed as well, so if your website has a large percentage of early bounces, your analytics reports won't be able to catpture those
+2. analytics metrics gathering will be delayed as well, so if your website has a large percentage of early bounces, your analytics reports won't be able to capture those

 ### What guarantee do I have that your approach will not break …some feature name…?

-Adobe Tags/Launch will typically wrap the [Adobe Experience Platform SDK](https://experienceleague.adobe.com/en/docs/experience-platform/web-sdk/) and [Adobe Client Data Layer](https://github.com/adobe/adobe-client-data-layer), and configure your datastreams to connect to Adobe Target and Adobe Analytics.
+Adobe Tags/Launch will typically wrap the [Adobe Experience Platform SDK](https://experienceleague.adobe.com/en/docs/experience-platform/web-sdk/) and [Adobe Client Data Layer](https://github.com/adobe/adobe-client-data-layer), and configure your data streams to connect to Adobe Target and Adobe Analytics.

-Our approach just extracts those key elements from the launch container so we can instrument those selectively at the right time in the page load for optimial performance, but we still leverage the official documented APIs and configurations as Adobe Launch would.
+Our approach just extracts those key elements from the Launch container so we can instrument those selectively at the right time in the page load for optimal performance, but we still leverage the official documented APIs and configurations as Adobe Launch would.

 We are basically building on top of:
 - [Top and bottom of page events](https://experienceleague.adobe.com/en/docs/experience-platform/web-sdk/use-cases/top-bottom-page-events) so we can enable personalization early in the page load, and wait for the page to fully render to report metrics